By MIKE NORTON

 Today, most of those buildings have been restored and put to new uses – the general store is a park concession, the blacksmith shop is an interpretive center, and the former cannery is now a museum of historic small boats.
 The Inn is also being cared for, and park authorities have high hopes that the hotel may one day be put to use.
 Meanwhile, the pilings of the massive village dock still stand offshore, a convenient meeting place for gulls and terns.

-Port Oneida Rural Historic District, recognized by historians as one of the country’s best-preserved agricultural landscapes.
+By the middle of the 19th century farming was the major occupation in the Sleeping Bear Dunes area.
+The backcountry of both Manitou Islands is rich with historic farmsteads, but the park’s most impressive settlement is the historic Port Oneida Rural Historic District, recognized by historians as one of the country’s best-preserved agricultural landscapes.
 First settled in 1852, Port Oneida has more than 350 historic farmsteads, barns, and outbuildings connected by a network of hiking trails with beautiful Lake Michigan overlooks.

 Visitors can get a good introduction to the district by visiting the Olsen House, a restored 19th century farmhouse that’s now the headquarters of Preserve Historic Sleeping Bear.
 But an even better way to experience the feel of this place is at the Port Oneida Fair, held each year on the second Friday and Saturday in August.